Ed McGivern: Exhibition shooting

 All of these executed with either hand using a factory Smith & Wesson Model 10 double-action revolver (purportedly his favorite handgun).

 Competition shooter Jerry Miculek has attempted, and broken, some of McGivern's long-standing records, such as the record for 60 shots fired from 10 revolvers.
 Although Miculek holds a number of records, his attempt to beat McGivern's 5-shot record resulted in a time of .57 seconds.

-A testament to McGivern's ability was the fact that the 5-shot record was set in 1932, when McGivern was 57 years of age.
+A testament to McGivern's ability was that the 5-shot record was set in 1932, when McGivern was 57 years of age.
 Soon after that point, arthritis ended McGivern's competitive shooting career.

 Long range shooting

 McGivern, along with his friend Elmer Keith, were instrumental in pushing the envelope in the early days of magnum revolvers.
 While Keith was primarily interested in hunting, McGivern was more interested in police use of the revolver.
 McGivern demonstrated that with proper sights and use, the .357 Magnum could be used on man-sized targets at ranges of up to 600 yards.

 McGivern experimented with different types of iron sights, including peep sights, and telescopic sights.
 His preferred type of iron sight for this use was a small-diameter rear aperture and a post with a gold bead for the front.

 McGivern went on to instruct police agencies, including the FBI, in his shooting techniques.